sdumont2/dropbox-connector/docs/install.md

 # Alfresco to Dropbox Connector Installation and Set up Guide

 This is built on an All-In-One (AIO) project for Alfresco SDK 3.0.
-Backwards compatible for Community version 5.0.b or higher.
+Backwards compatible for Community version 5.0.b or higher and Enterprise version 5.0.2 or higher.

 ## Installation